Licensed Practical Nursing

 Due to the large applicant pool and popularity of this program, it is imperative that you follow the process below and meet ALL time sensitive deadlines in order to be considered for admission.
 Failure to do so, may result in forfeiture from the applicant pool.
 Please review the following information and follow these steps for consideration by the Admission Committee.

-3. A non-refundable TEAS test fee, in the amount of $180.00, must be submitted prior to scheduling your TEAS Test.
+- A non-refundable TEAS test fee, in the amount of $180.00, must be submitted prior to scheduling your TEAS Test.
 The Delaware Skills Center accepts Cashier's Checks and Money Orders for TEAS payments.
 You may also pay online.
 Please see the "Payments" tab on the home page.
 You will not be scheduled for the TEAS test until your test fee has been paid.
+The process is closed for the 2025/2026 class.

-4. After remitting your TEAS payment, please email Sylvia Nawrot, Training Specialist, to schedule your test at [email protected]
+- After remitting your TEAS payment, please email Sylvia Nawrot, Training Specialist, to schedule your test at [email protected].

 Tuition and Fees: